-By decision of the Resources Committee, the Synod is committed to loans, not yet made, totalling £80,000 (2017: £380,000).
+By decision of the Resources Committee, the Synod is committed to loans, not yet made, totalling £80,000 (2018: £80,000).
+All loans are subject to the COIF rate of interest that would otherwise have been received.

 The Synod has no contingent liability arising from any undertaking to guarantee the repayment of loans made by the General Assembly of the URC to congregations in the Synod.